skandium/skandium.github.io/_posts/2022-04-12-spatial-embeddings.markdown

 ### Embedding quantile bins

-While MLP is in theory a universal function approximator, we can significantly help the model learn by discretizing the input data.
+We can significantly help the model learn by discretizing the input data.
 A clever trick from [4] is to notice that a trained tree model can be expressed as a simple neural network where the inputs are one hot encoded according to which split in the sorted list of splits they fall into, the first layer of weights represents the connectivity of splits and terminal leaves, and the final output is simply the binary activation of one leaf node.
 Inspired by this, they propose to discretize the numeric features into bins based on quantiles, one hot encode these and only then pass to fully connected layers.
 I try this with the coordinate data - calculating the quantile threshold on the training set and applying one hot encoding based on them to the whole dataset.

 Note that here all 4 coordinate inputs are embedded separately - implicitly we are assuming that the feedforward layer in the end is powerful enough to learn interaction effects from the concatenated embeddings vector.